FDOH update shows no new deaths reported in Sarasota, 1 death in Manatee

 SARASOTA, Fla.
-(WWSB) - The Florida Department of Health’s COVID-19 dashboard shows the state positivity rate continuing to fluctuate, rising to 7.37% on Monday.
+(WWSB) - The Florida Department of Health’s COVID-19 dashboard shows the state positivity rate continuing to fluctuate, dropping to 6.89% on Tuesday.

 Here are the latest totals in the Suncoast.